 Place plants in your Japandi home office

 Like other interior styles, Japandi home décor will always benefit from the addition of indoor plants.
-The natural textures and colours of the leaves will add a splash of colour and bring nature into your room.
+The natural textures and colours of the leaves will add a splash of colour and bring a sense of nature and tranquility into your workplace.

-The key to using plants in a Japandi scheme is to remember the importance of a clutter-free environment; less is more, so don’t put too many plants in the room.
+The key to using plants in a Japandi office style is to remember the importance of a clutter-free environment; less is more, so don’t put too many plants in the room.

 Use minimal accessories